-Entering his second year in 2013-14, Brandon Rosenthal joined Kerry Keating’s staff in 2012 as the Bronco basketball team’s Video Coordinator and was promoted to Director of Basketball Operations in June, 2013.
+Entering his second year in 2014-15 as the team's Director of Basketball Operations, Brandon Rosenthal joined Kerry Keating’s staff in 2012 as the Bronco basketball team’s Video Coordinator and was promoted to Director of Basketball Operations in June, 2013.
 Rosenthal saw the Broncos post 24+ victories for the second time in three years in 2012-13.
 Collecting a 26-12 record, the Broncos won the College Basketball Invitational post-season tournament after winning the the CollegeInsider.com Tournament in 2011.

-The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball this year.
+The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball two seasons ago.
 The 26 wins were just one shy of the school record set by the 1968-69 team who collected 27 wins.

 Santa Clara won 26 games in 2012-13 after winning 21 regular season games for the first time in almost 20 years on the Mission campus.
 Santa Clara collected two first-team All-WCC members in 2013 in Marc Trasolini and Kevin Foster, the second-all-time leading scorer in West Coast Conference history.
-In addition to their success on the court, all five seniors are on tap to graduate in June as well.
+In addition to their success on the court, all five seniors graduated in June 2013 as well.

 All told the Broncos combined to break 22 school and WCC records in 2012-13.
 Foster broke the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
 In addition to winning the CBI and finishing fourth in the WCC, the Broncos broke eight individual career records and five individual season records.
 As a team the Broncos broke eight season records as well.
 They also led the West Coast Conference in two team categories and two individual categories overall and two team categories and three individual categories in league games.Rosenthal finished his master’s at St. Edwards University in Austin, Texas.
 While at St. Edwards he served as a graduate assistant under 2008 National Junior College Coach of the Year Andre Cook.